 Going out for a fancy dinner can be cliché and the expense is exceedingly excessive when you consider the meal, tip, transportation, and, if you have children, a babysitter.
 The best restaurants are often very busy for Valentine’s Day and if you can’t get a reservation, you may be waiting quite a while for a table.
-In many states, restaurants have restrictions on capacity, including spacing between tables, number of guests at each table, and use of the bar area.
-All of these restrictions can make availability of a reservation even harder to come by and can add significant wait times to be seated.
+Some restaurants still have restrictions on capacity, including spacing between tables and number of guests at each table.
+These restrictions can make availability of a reservation even harder to come by and can add significant wait times to be seated.
 Between the high costs and COVID-19 challenges, dining in a restaurant may not be the best option for your Valentine’s Day experience.
 However, there are still affordable and safe ways to enjoy a meal with that special someone in your life.

 Still craving the experience dining out on Valentine’s Day?
 Consider going out to lunch instead of dinner, where menu prices are usually lower and restaurants are less crowded.

 There is an expectation to buy your significant other cards and gifts on Valentine’s Day.
 While giving gifts is nice, there are ways to do it without going over budget.